 Sometimes, your doctor may recommend removing the affected portion of your colon.
 This is usually recommended only if you have severe bleeding or the inflammation has caused a small hole in your colon.

-More research needs to be done on the benefits of natural treatments for ulcerative colitis.
+More research needs to be done on the benefits of natural treatments and remedies for ulcerative colitis.
 But there are some options that may help you manage the condition.
-These include:

 Talk to your doctor before starting any of these treatments to make sure they’re safe and right for you.